Loongson: Compiler support

 The GNU Compiler Collection (GCC) is the main compiler for software development on the Loongson platform.

 Before 2021 LLVM support was still inadequate due to missing workarounds for Loongson's CPU errata on MIPS.

 ICT also ported Open64 to the Loongson II platform.

-LoongArch is supported by the GCC, LLVM, Golang compilers, and supports the Java, JavaScript and .NET virtual machines.
+LoongArch

+Operating systems

+As LoongArch is not compatible with MIPS, operating systems have to be ported to work on LoongArch.

+Chinese Linux distributions supporting LoongArch include Kylin, Loongnix, Deepin, Unity Operating System, AOSC OS, and Loong Arch Linux.
+There are efforts to build LoongArch support into community versions of Linux.